JeffreyKurniawan/JeffreyKurniawan/README.md

 🎓 5th-semester **Data Science undergraduate** at **BINUS University**
 💡 Passionate about **machine learning, data-driven solutions, and user-centered design**
-🚀 Always exploring the intersection of **AI, full-stack development, and creative design**
+🚀 Always exploring the intersection of **data science, artificial intelligence, and innovative problem-solving.**

 ---